Coverage Quick Start

 Learn more about our CircleCI Orb

-With other CI providers, install the Qlty CLI and run the qlty coverage upload command:
+To publish coverage, you will install the Qlty CLI and run the qlty coverage publish command, specifying the coverage data file(s):

 $# Assumes $QLTY_COVERAGE_TOKEN is set in the environment